 - Rolls-Royce cars signify elegance for all the time with contemporary features loaded.
 The thought of building a new automobile evolved from the unhappy mind of Frederick Henry Royce with the design of Decauville a French automobile with 10 horsepower.
 Charles Rolls met Frederick Royce a railroad mechanic, engineer, and electrician in 1904 despite receiving only 2 years of formal education he successfully designed “Royce” automobile by spring of the year 1904.
 Further, by summer of the same year Fredrick Royce constructed 2 more vehicles comprising 2 cylinders in all with 10 horsepower autos.

-- Inspired by the Royce’s inventions Charles Rolls got into the agreement with Royce on constructing the vehicles and Rolls took care of the selling part of it.
+- Inspired by Royce’s inventions Charles Rolls got into the agreement with Royce on constructing the vehicles and Rolls took care of the selling part of it.
 The “Rolls-Royce,” the brand name is always written with a hyphen in between to signify the surnames of both the co-founders.

-- Charles Rolls and Henry Royce found the company in 1906 and the first car they made was the Rolls-Royce 10.
+- Charles Rolls and Henry Royce founded the company in 1906 and the first car they made was the Rolls-Royce 10.
 Number 10 signified the horsepower with only 16 cars manufactured.
 Surprisingly, the two co-founders have never posed together.

 - Charles Rolls appetite required a lot more than motoring, he loved flying high.
 Hot air balloons catered his wish as he was part of around 170 ascensions.
 His enthusiasm for the new mode of transportation gave birth to Royal Aero Club followed by airplane flight.
 He was one among the 6 Wright Flyers to purchase also he recorded 200 flights in the airplane.

-- On June 2nd, 1910 he reached a new feat of flying across the English Channel to and fro non-stop and his achievement was honored with a Gold medal by the Royal Aero club.
-Unfortunately, at the age of 32 years soon after a month of his staggering achievement he died in an air crash on 12 July 1910 the First flying tournament of the year in England owing to the tail broke of the Wright Flyer during the flying display.
+- On June 2nd, 1910 he reached a new feat of flying across the English Channel to and fro non-stop and his achievement was honored with a Gold medal by the Royal Aero Club.
+Unfortunately, at the age of 32 years soon after a month of his staggering achievement, he died in an air crash on 12 July 1910 the First flying tournament of the year in England owing to the tail broke off the Wright Flyer during the flying display.
 He became the first Britain to be killed in an aeronautical accident involving powered aircraft.
 In remembrance of this tragic memory and to salute the great hero a statue of his holding a biplane model was raised in Agincourt Square, Monmouth.

 “I do not think that a flight across the Atlantic will be made in our time, and in our time I include the youngest readers.”